eyzhao/hrdetect-pipeline/README.md

 If you would like to construct your own pipeline structure, please feel free to use the scripts in the `scripts` folder as needed.

+## Example pipeline

+For those interested in constructing their own working pipeline using Snakemake, there is an example project named `example` within this repository to demonstrate how this could work.

+- An example of raw input data can be found in `examples/example`.
+- This example data is copied and/or processed into the appropriate format, which is then stored in `data/example`.
+The Snakemake pipeline commands that pre-process the raw data are found in `projects/example.smk`.
+- The expected output after running the full pipeline can be found in `output/example`
+- The `Snakefile` is currently set up to run this example data.
+If you would like to run an integration test yourself, try deleting part or all of `output/example` and `data/example` and running `snakemake -p` (adding `-p` doesn't change how Snakemake runs, but will show you the commands being issued in each step).

+Note that you may still run into errors/issues depending on your specific environment setup.
+As this pipeline has not yet been tested across a wide variety of environments, we are continuing to work out the kinks.

 ## segments.tsv

 This is a file with segmented CNV/LOH calls with at least 5 columns.